richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 9 May 2000 — Jacques Vallee states Hal Puthoff tells him about a “story” he heard regarding a SecDef black project audit.
+**(PUBLIC DOMAIN)** - 9 May 2000 — Jacques Vallée states Hal Puthoff tells him about a “story” he heard regarding a SecDef black project audit.
 No timeframe is given.
 An unnamed Gen. who was Assistant SecDef at the time found a discrepancy of “only” a few million dollars and received a briefing; it was low-level maintenance work at a private contractor entrusted with keeping “some material” from prying eyes.
 He was told the material was from a crashed UFO but was not being tested at the moment.
 On 9 June 2001 John Petersen of the Arlington Institute tells Vallee the same story.

 *   [https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248](https://www.amazon.com/Forbidden-Science-Pacific-Heights-2000-2009/dp/1949501248)